 - Primary infection (chickenpox): respiratory transmission → VZV inoculates the lymphoid tissue of the nasopharynx and, subsequently, regional lymphoid tissue → viremia and chickenpox → recovery from chickenpox, but virus remains dormant in dorsal root ganglia (unless reactivated → recurrent infection)

-- Recurrent infection (shingles): VZV reactivated (e.g., due to immunocompromise) → virus replicates in the dorsal root ganglia → travels through peripheral sensory nerves to the skin → shingles (less contagious than primary infection)
+- Reactivation (shingles): VZV reactivated, often many years after the primary infection (e.g., especially in immunocompromised individuals) → virus replicates in the dorsal root ganglia → travels through peripheral sensory nerves to the skin → shingles (less contagious than primary infection)

 - Usually described as “burning”, “throbbing”, or “stabbing”

 - may occur.

 - Erythematous maculopapular rash that quickly evolves into vesicular lesions

 - Herpes zoster characterized by > 20 extradermatomal lesions, involvement of ≥ 3 dermatomes, and/or visceral organ involvement